Thursday, March 31, 2022

 Being a mom was all I ever wanted when I was young.
 It was not what I expected.

 My last baby was born with a severe intellectual disability.
 My oldest son had learning disabilities and a strong penchant for lying.
-My middle daughter got the hardest job; she was the normal one.
 My husband was an alcoholic.
 I was depressed.

 Mistakes were made.